Seton Hill University: History

-After president JoAnne Boyle formalized the school's new status as a university, the teams' nickname was changed from "Spirits" to "Griffins," and several men's athletics teams were added, including football.
+After president JoAnne Boyle formalized the school's new status as a university, the teams' nickname was changed from "Spirits" to "Griffins", and several men's athletics teams were added, including football.
 In 2006, Seton Hill announced it was transferring to NCAA Division II and joining the WVIAC as a provisional member (with full WVIAC competition in 2007–08).
 Prior to that, they had belonged to the NAIA and in the American Mideast.

 As of July 1, 2013, following the breakup of the WVIAC, along with the University of Pittsburgh at Johnstown, also from the WVIAC, Seton Hill joined the PSAC.

 In 2005, 60% of the entering class was male, due to an influx of male students who were interested in new sports programs such as football.
 In 2008, the football team had a 10–3 record.
 The football team and the men's soccer team each won the inaugural West Virginia Intercollegiate Athletic Conference's team sportsmanship award in 2008.

 In 2006, the baseball team received a berth to the NAIA World Series in the program's third year of existence.

 In 2014, the baseball team had its most successful season; winning the PSAC, the Atlantic Regional, and advancing to the College World Series.
 The team ended up finishing top six in the country.

+In 2022, Seton Hill created their first Esports team.
+The team is co-ed and includes about 25 students.

+In 2025, the school put the student newspaper, The Setonian, on an indefinite hiatus.